V-Z/hybseq-scripts/README.md

 Results will be copied back into `DATADIR`, e.g. `XXX/2_dedup`.
 After adding new sequenced library, this step and all following steps must be repeated.

+HybPiper statistics are in files `seq_lengths.txt` (table of length of each retrieved seqeunce in every sample) and `stats.txt` (sequence statistics, see [manual](https://github.com/mossmatters/HybPiper/wiki/Tutorial#summary-statistics)).

+Statistics of how many was each sample retrieved from the sequences are in file `presence_of_samples_in_contigs.tsv`.
+Note that for every probe sequence, three contigs are produced (for respective exon, intron and supercontig).
+Divide 'Total number of contigs' by three to get number of probes.
+Similarly divide number of occurrence of each sample by three.
+You can calculate percentage of presence of each sample in all contigs (from total number of contigs).
+If some sample is recovered in less than ca. 50% of contigs, consider its removal.

 ## 3. Alignments of all contigs

 Used scripts: `hybseq_4_alignment_1_submitter.sh`, `hybseq_4_alignment_2_qsub.sh`, `hybseq_4_alignment_3_run.r` and `hybseq_4_alignment_4_postprocess.sh`.